 (1) The amount shown represents performance adjustments for performance-based awards.
-These were granted in prior fiscal years and vested during 2022 based on the Company's achievement of adjusted earnings per share performance conditions.
+These were granted in prior fiscal years and vested during 2023 based on the Company's achievement of adjusted earnings per share and total shareholder return performance conditions.

-The total fair value of restricted stock awards and units vested was \$92.9 million, \$64.1 million and \$19.1 million for the fiscal years 2022, 2021 and 2020, respectively.
+The total fair value of restricted stock awards and units vested was \$85.5 million, \$92.9 million and \$64.1 million for the fiscal years 2023, 2022 and 2021, respectively.
 RSUs granted generally vest over a period of three or four years.